CyVerse-learning-materials/SciApps_guide/annotation.rst

 `Learning Center Home <http://learning.cyverse.org/>`_

-Running a SciApps Workflow
+The Association Workflow
 ---------------------------
-Here we will run the workflow created in the 'Building a Workflow' section.
+Here we will run the Association workflow available on the 'Public workflows' page.
+A genome-wide association study (or GWAS) is an examination of a genome-wide set of genetic variants in a population of individuals aimed at determining whether any variant is associated with a trait.

 ----